-Cambodians traditionally greet each other by pressing their palms together in front of their bodies and bowing, called a 'sompeah', with a younger or lower rank person gernerally initiating the greeting.
-This custom has been partially replaced by the Western practice of shaking hands and it is considered acceptable for foreigners to shake hands with Cambodians of both sexes.
+Cambodians traditionally greet each other by pressing their palms together in front of their bodies and bowing, called a 'sompeah'.
+Generally a younger or lower rank person initiates the greeting.
+This custom has been partially replaced by the Western practice of shaking hands.
+It is considered acceptable for foreigners to shake hands with Cambodians of both sexes.

 The head is regarded as the highest part of the body, both literally and figuratively.
 As a result Cambodians don’t approve of touching anyone there, even in a friendly gesture.

-If possible, a business card in both English and Khmer on the reverse side should be presented during the initial greeting.
+If possible, a business card in both English and Khmer should be presented during the initial greeting.

-While English is becoming more widely spoken, foreigners should try to ascertain whether their partner is fluent in English and if not, utilise an interpreter to ensure a smooth meeting and follow-up.
+While English is becoming more widely spoken, foreigners should try to ascertain whether their partner is fluent in English.
+If not, utilise an interpreter to ensure a smooth meeting and follow-up.

-Businessmen can be addressed with 'Mr' and their first name or for women, 'Madam'.
-Many senior managers in Cambodian companies or high level officials have the title 'Your Excellency'.
+Cambodian businessmen can be addressed with 'Mr' and their first name, or for women, 'Madam'.
+Many senior managers of Cambodian companies or high level officials also have the title 'Your Excellency'.

-Social engagements such as eating or playing golf can create a level of mutual trust and understanding between business partners.
-Foreign businesses who have been successful have taken considerable time to build the necessary business and government contacts to operate successfully.
+In Cambodia, social engagements such as eating or playing golf, are useful to create a level of mutual trust and understanding between business partners.
+Foreign businesses who have been successful in Cambodia have taken considerable time to build the necessary business and government contacts to operate successfully.

-Face-to-face contact is very important in initial dealings and a capacity to understand (often) a very different set of viewpoints.
-It is important not to become angry, abusive or frustrated, voicing one’s anger is unlikely to achieve much, particularly if a Khmer is forced to 'lose face' in front of his or her colleagues.
+Face-to-face contact is very important in initial dealings with Cambodians and a capacity to understand very different set of viewpoints.
 Foreigners should take care to avoid a confrontational or aggressive style in their business meetings.
 Cambodians are generally not direct or forthright in their dealings and take to subtle, rather than blunt, messages.
 Cambodians will often say yes to direct questions, but this may only mean that they hear and understand you, but nothing more.

-It is very important to determine at the outset in any business dealings the hierarchy and seniority of whom you are dealing with and those responsible for decision-making.
+It is very important to determine at the outset in any business dealings the hierarchy and seniority of whom you are dealing with, and those responsible for decision-making.
 Correspondence and communications should be addressed to the senior decision-makers.
-Decisions often take a considerable length of time as they are relayed up and down the chain of hierarchy due to the lack of delegation within companies or government ministries.
+Bear in mind that decisions often take a considerable length of time as they are relayed up and down the chain of hierarchy due to the lack of delegation within companies or government ministries.

-A small token of gratitude in the form of a gift is always appreciated when visiting and should always be offered with the right hand.
-If wanting to be particularly polite, foreigners should support their right elbow with the fingers of their left hand.
+A small token of gratitude in the form of a gift is always appreciated when visiting a Cambodian.
+Gifts should always be offered with the right hand.

 Links and resources